goauthentik/authentik/website/developer-docs/api/api.md

 ### API Token

-Superusers can create tokens to authenticate as any user with a static key, which can optionally be expiring and auto-rotate.
+Users can create tokens to authenticate as any user with a static key, which can optionally be expiring and auto-rotate.

 ### JWT Token